readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 .. note::

-    Read the Docs is the dedicated documentation platform that we are mostly hinting at, but whenever possible,
+    Read the Docs is the *dedicated documentation platform* that we are mostly hinting at.
+    But whenever possible,
     we present the general case of a dedicated documentation platform since having *no* dedicated documentation platform at all is the present situation for many, especially software projects.

-If we observe a documentation project simply from the outside, we might only see the documentation as one or more deliverables, such as:
-A website, a PDF document, or an API documentation.
-But in order to get there,
-a dedicated documentation platform is a reliable first choice.

 A dedicated platform helps to solve tasks that you otherwise end up writing and maintaining your own scripts and CI tools for.